szujak/ssh-private-key-buildpack/README.md

 $ heroku buildpacks:add --index 1 https://github.com/bjeanes/ssh-private-key-buildpack.git
 ```

-Now as long as the public key is present on github and the user has the correct permissions, it's possible to install `npm` modules from private `githup` repositories.
+Now as long as the public key is present on github and the user has the correct permissions, it's possible to install `npm` modules from private `github` repositories.